Aneeshpissay330/calculator/README.md

 # Scientific Calculator App

 This is a simple scientific calculator that can be used for a variety of mathematical operations.
 It includes all of the basic arithmetic operations, as well as trigonometric, logarithmic, and exponential functions.
-The calculator also has basic memory functions and can convert between degrees and radians.
+The calculator also has can convert between degrees and radians.

 ## Features